NanoAdblocker/NanoCore2/notes/sanity_tests.md

 **Expected**
 1. Refresh button is visible
-1. 6 buttons shows in the lower toolbar
+1. 6 buttons are shown in the lower toolbar
-1. Extension name and version are displayed properly
+1. Correct extension name and version are displayed

 **Actions**
 1. Click `More`

 **Expected**
-1. Firewall pane appears
+1. The firewall pane appears
 1. `More` button disappears, `Less` button appears

 **Actions**
 1. Click `Less`

 **Expected**
-1. Firewall pane disappears
+1. The firewall pane disappears
 1. `More` button appears, `Less` button disappears

 **Actions**